Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 ### Videos at 23/25fps are not played at double display frequency (hz)

 _For Windows system only:_<br/>
-The double frequencies are no longer switched automatically.
+The double frequencies are not switched automatically.
-This can happen when your display not support 23/25hz, Kodi 18.x in this case switch automatically (e.g. to 50hz), but from Kodi v19 this not happen by default anymore.
+This can happen when your display not support 23/25hz, and display should switch to e.g. to 50hz, but from Kodi v19 this not happen by default anymore.

 To enable this Kodi feature:<br/>